Indian vegetarian cuisine: Ingredients

 Dairy products are an essential part of Indian vegetarian diets, providing a major source of animal protein in an otherwise plant-based diet.
-India is the world's largest producer and consumer of milk, with the majority of it used to produce traditional foods including ghee (clarified butter), yoghurt (curd), flavored milk, ice cream, and paneer (fresh cheese), which serve as nutritious and versatile meat substitutes in both everyday and festive cooking.
-The importance of milk and milk products has been recognized since Vedic times, and dairy remains culturally, nutritionally, and economically significant across the country.
+India is the world's largest producer and consumer of milk, with the majority of it used to produce traditional foods including ghee (clarified butter), yoghurt (curd), flavoured milk, ice cream, and paneer (fresh cheese), which serve as nutritious and versatile meat substitutes in both everyday and festive cooking.
+The importance of milk and milk products has been recognised since Vedic times, and dairy remains culturally, nutritionally, and economically significant across the country.

 Vegetables have always played an important role in Indian culture, influencing daily life, traditions, and spiritual beliefs.
 The agriculture of vegetables dates back to the Indus Valley Civilization (3300-1300 BCE), when lentils, gourds, and leafy greens were common crops.
 Over time, India's farming practices evolved, aided by suitable climates and profound cultural values that linked food to health and spirituality.
 Vegetables are revered in Ayurveda for their ability to maintain balance and wellness, while in Hinduism, Buddhism, and Jainism they represent purity and compassion.
 Beyond their nutritional value, vegetables represent India's connection with nature and its long-standing dedication to peaceful, sustainable living.